 There are over 18 Aussie World rides and attractions spread out over 15 acres.
 All your family favourite rides are here including chair plane, Ferris wheel, dodgems, giant slides, swimming ship, carousel and tea cups.
 There are also a few thrill rides for the older rides and gentle rides for the tiny tots.

 As well as rides there is roving entertainers, Professor Bogglesworth’s Illusionarium, horror house ( must be over 12 yo), water play area (bring swimmers and towels), mini golf, sideshow alley, crazy mirrors and arcade games.

 Aussie World opening hours are 10 am to 5 pm daily (except Christmas Day and Anzac Day).
 Aussie World tickets are $40 per person, under 3s are free and discounted family passes are available.
-For Aussie World discount tickets, purchase online to save a few dollars per ticket.

 Whether you want to cuddle a koala, feed a kangaroo or see one of the fearsome crocodiles made famous by Steve Irwin you can experience it all in the various zoos and animals’ sanctuaries all accessible from Brisbane.